sanidhya-45/ooadp/README.md

 # ooadp
-This repository contains 6th sem ISE, OOADP lab Questions Question No. 7 (Abstrcat Factory) and Question No. 8 (decorator) are removed.
+This repository contains 6th sem ISE, OOADP lab Questions Abstract Factory and Decorator are removed.

 PART A